Whilst most runners train by, well, running, there's a lot more to improving endurance and muscular strength.

 Combining running with strength training exercises in the gym will help to make you a stronger and faster runner.
 So it's no surprise that endurance athletes incorporate strength training as part of their overall fitness plan.

-We take a look at the top four exercises runners can perform in the gym to enhance and improve their running performance.
+We take a look at the top four running exercises for runners at home and running workouts to perform in the gym to enhance and improve their running performance.

 Great for: Quads, hamstrings, glutes, calves, and core.